rapidsai-community/notebooks-contrib/README.md

 The `/data` folder is also symlinked into `/rapids/notebooks/extended/data` so you can browse it from JupyterLab's UI.

 # Our Notebooks
-## Industry Topical Notebooks
-Please view our [Industry Topics README]() to see which notebooks align with which industries (coming soon!)

 ## Getting Started Notebooks:

 | Folder    | Notebook Title         | Description                                                                                                                                                                                                                   |